Library Service Center

 Project Budget$3,700,000

-The Rice Library Service Center (RLSC) is a high-density book storage facility that serves as an off-site archival hub for Rice University’s Fondren Library.
+The Rice Library Service Center is a high-density book storage facility that serves as an off-site archival hub for Rice University’s Fondren Library.
 Designed to store between 1.75 and 2 million volumes, the 28,750 SF facility is divided into two distinct sections:

 - A two-story office and processing area to manage and organize incoming materials.